THE NEXT WORKSHOP DATES TO BE ANNOOUNCED

 PARTICIPANTS?

-The course is developed for clinicians, teachers and policy makers from different disciplines who are interested in medical education and who want to improve addiction medicine training in their clinic, their university or at a governmental level.
-This fundamental workshop is highly relevant for all addiction medicine specialists and scientists who want to transfer their knowledge to the next generation, and for those who are already doing this and want to improve their skills in teaching.
+In our opinion a teacher in postgraduate medicine is a leader in the field with excellent teaching skills The course is developed for clinicians, teachers, and policy makers from different disciplines who are interested in medical education.
+They want to improve addiction medicine training in their clinic, their university, or at a governmental level.
+This fundamental workshop is highly relevant for all addiction medicine specialists and scientists who want to be leaders in education who transfer their knowledge to the next generation, and for those who are already doing this and want to improve their skills in teaching and leadership in teaching.

 WHEN?